 The total compensation range for maintenance supervisors averages between $33,000 and $81,000.

 PayScale shows that the highest-paid maintenance supervisors can be found in Houston, New York, and Maryland cities.

 What’s the Roadmap to Becoming a Maintenance Supervisor?

 The maintenance supervisor job isn’t an entry-level position; it requires a certain amount of experience.

-In any case, becoming a maintenance supervisor usually goes about with the following roadmap.
+Becoming a maintenance supervisor usually goes about with the following roadmap: